CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 - create an empty folder within the repo where the video clips will be dumped
 - in prepare_data.py, edit line 219 with the path of this empty folder and line 220 with the path of the A1 folder

+### Data Preparation
+- make sure you cd into this repo first, then run prepare_data.py after changing params as mentioned above

 ### Training
-`cd slowfast`
+- cd into the slowfast folder and run the following:
-`python3 tools/run_net.py --cfg configs/SLOWFAST_8x8_R50.yaml DATA.PATH_TO_DATA_DIR /home/vislab-001/Jared/Naturalistic-Driving-Action-Recognition-MQP/data`
+`python3 tools/run_net.py --cfg configs/SLOWFAST_8x8_R50.yaml DATA.PATH_TO_DATA_DIR .`

 ### TODO
 videosToClips: